 It should be no surprise then that if this is society’s message, that God’s would be the opposite:

-The deal now in our marriage is that we go to bed naked.
+We don’t aim for a certain number of times per month or anything like that.
+Rather the deal now in our marriage is that we go to bed naked.
 Every night.
 Unless it has been discussed previously that sex is off the table.
 Note: we don’t sleep naked.
 Why do we go to bed naked?
 It’s a symbol.
 It means that sex is on the table (not literally, it’s generally on the bed), every night.
 This means, that we have sex if one of us wants to.
 To put that in the negative: We have sex unless BOTH of us agree not to.
-Now I can just hear the complaints, because, well, I’ve hard them in my marriage before we changed to this.
+Now I can just hear the complaints, because, well, I’ve had them in my marriage before we changed to this.

 We can’t have sex every night!